post-hero-img

 How would we calculate the click-through rate?

-calculation for click through rate in example
+Calculation for click through rate in example

 Calculating example CTR